 The following day, everyone in the dormitory was up early, desperate to make the most of their first day in Hogsmeade of the year.
 Hogsmeade like so many other wizarding communities had been virtually destroyed in the past year by death eaters, Hogsmeade perhaps even more so because it was so close to Hogwarts.
-Over half of the shops had closed down, leaving the towns empty and deserted, but since the fall of Voldemort, the shops had re- opened, the customers had returned and the towns had come back to life.
+Over half of the shops had closed down, leaving the towns empty and deserted, but since the fall of Voldemort, the shops had re- opened, the customers had returned and the towns had slowly come back to life.
 I was almost sorry to miss seeing the place again, but if not going meant that I didn’t have to go to Pudifoots with Ron then it was a trade I was more than happy to make.

 I stayed in my bed longer than I normally would have; waiting till all the madness had died down.
-All the girls had spent an age making sure that their hair, make- up and outfits were perfect so the bathroom was needless to say in use for the majority of the morning.
+All the girls had spent an age making sure that their hair, make- up and outfits were perfect so the bathroom was in use for the majority of the morning.
 It was actually quite pleasant to have the common room virtually to myself when I eventually surfaced.
 There were one or two first or second years floating around, but I had the feeling they wanted to be off exploring the castle without any sixths and seventh years telling them to go away.
 They had the whole castle to themselves for most of the day and they were certainly going to be making the most of it.

 It was almost a relief when Madame Pince finally came and told us that we could leave.
 I didn’t even stay to help properly tidy up.
 I just stuffed my things back in any space I could find, grabbed my bag and got as far away from the library as I could possibly go.
 I needed to think, I needed to breathe, I needed to go somewhere where there was air.
 Outside was where I needed to go.
 I made my way through the empty corridors, walking as fast as I could and gave a huge sigh of relief when I finally burst through the doors and into the courtyard.
-I found a bench at the farthest end of the courtyard and settled down in the seat.
-I pulled out the book that I was currently reading, hoping that it would help to take my mind of the weirdness of the last two hours.
+I found a bench at the farthest away corner and settled down in the seat.
+I pulled out the book that I was currently reading, hoping that it would help to take my mind of the weirdness of the last few hours.

 I don’t know how long I sat there, completely lost in a book about the Hogwarts founders, when I was suddenly aware that I was not alone.